volesen/ammm-project/README.md

 - `ammm_project/`: Python package containing the implementation of the project.
 - `tests/`: Unit tests for the project.
 - `notebooks/`: Jupyter notebooks used for the development of the project.
+- `scripts/`: Scripts used for running the project.
+- `reference/`: Reference instances used for testing and benchmarking.
+- `instances/`: Generated instances of the problem.
 - `opl/`: OPL models used for the project.
-- `reference/`: Reference data used for testing the project.
-- `instances/`: Generated instances of the problem.
 - `results/`: Results of the project.
-- `scripts/`: Scripts used for running the project.

 ## Quick start